Young Kindergarten FAQ

 The program immerses students in the essential kindergarten curriculum at a pace that is based on the feedback the teacher gets from each student.
-Because it is designed with the “gift of time” in mind, the program is able to spend more time on essential concepts and skills if students demonstrate they need additional support.
+Because it is designed with the “gift of time” in mind, teachers are able to spend more time on essential concepts and skills if students demonstrate they need additional support.

 From a socio-emotional perspective, students have additional time each day (twice as much as a half-day schedule) so that the pace can be customized to meet their needs.
-Students can focus on routines, social skills, and fine- and gross-motor experiences and even have a rest time if needed.
+Students can focus on routines, social skills and fine- and gross-motor experiences.

 YK takes a more hands-on approach to academics than kindergarten but still offers many traditional learning opportunities.
 The development of fine motor skills in preparation for kindergarten is an important part of the young kindergarten program.

 Why did the district move to an all-day young kindergarten program?